fenton1000/mf-portfolio-two-match-teams/README.md

 1. From the github repository created for the project (see below) the Gitpod button installed as a chrome browser extension was clicked.
 A Gitpod workspace was created.

-2. Within the workspace explorer the required html file index.html was created.

-3. Within the workspace explorer an assets folder was created.

-4. Within the assets folder a css folder and a js folder were created.

-5. Within the css folder a style.css file was created for the project css.

-6. Within the js folder a script.js file was created for the project javascript.

-7. Basic template boilerplate html was introduced to index.html and links created to the style.css and script.js files.

-8. Coding of the website proceeded using the html, css and javascript coding languages.

-9. To view the ongoing development in a seperate browser tab, the command python3-m http.server was entered in the IDE terminal.
+2. To view the ongoing development in a seperate browser tab, the command python3-m http.server was entered in the IDE terminal.

-10. At regular appropriate intervals the latest version of the code was saved via the git add and git commit commands.
+3. At regular appropriate intervals the latest version of the code was saved via the git add and git commit commands.
 Appropriate commit messages were added to control the revisions.

-11. The git push command was used to push all committed code and documentation to the repository for secure storing.
+4. The git push command was used to push all committed code and documentation to the repository for secure storing.

    ### 9.2 via github pages